 27:13 Emily: Yeah.
 Fascinating.
 I love that URL slash handle.
 Your name lent itself so well, that’s amazing.

 Best Financial Advice for Another Early-Career PhD

-28:13 Emily: So the question that I ask all my guests at the end of our interviews is what is your best financial advice for another early-career PhD?
-Would you please share that with us?
-It can be something that we have touched on already in the interview, or it could be something completely different.
+27:20 Emily: So, the question that I ask all of my interviewees before we wrap up is what is your best financial advice for another early-career PhD?
+And it could be something that we’ve already touched on in the interview, or it could be something completely new.

 27:33 Natilie: Know what you have coming in financially, know what you have going out paying bills.
 And you can do that for as in a budget.
 Budget, your money, so, you know, again, what you have due every month, what you have coming in, and that will really allow you to take more ownership of your finances to say, Hey, I realized that I have $800 leftover every month.
 I’m doing pretty good.
 I can start saving or investing.
 Or it may make you realize I need $800 more a month.
 I don’t have enough.
 Do I need to pick up another position?
 Do I need to try and apply for a fellowship or a scholarship or outside grants or things of that nature?
 So, I think that me budgeting, learning to budget my money, I budget down to the dollar.
 Not to the cents, but to the dollar, and me doing that, I was able to take ownership of my finances and know at all times where I stood.
 And checking bank accounts daily, making sure that, you know, what’s what, did this bill get taken out?
 So just knowing where I always stood financially gave me the knowledge to make the best-informed decisions financially as a doctoral student.

 28:38 Emily: Well, Natilie, it’s been such a pleasure to meet you and thank you so much for sharing your experience and everything with the listeners!
 Thanks for coming on!

 28:45 Natilie: Thank you so much!
 Thank you!